 - 1. Offtake, Injection and BRP{FSP} Nominations maintain to be an important input for different processes and hence remain to be needed, even in case of a full removal of the day-ahead balance obligation. - 2.
 For all balancing related processes, the required locational granularity of the Offtake, Injection as well as the BRP{FSP} Nominations is that of the Belgian zone.
-Therefore, it would suffice for these processes that Elia receives a single Injection Nomination, a single Offtake Nomination and a single BRP{FSP} Nomination per BRP and per quarter hour.39 For the Offtake/Injection Nominations, such a "Total Offtake"/"Total Injection" Nomination would reflect the expected total (aggregated) offtake/injection located in the Belgian zone and in the portfolio of the BRP in a given quarter hour.
+Therefore, it would suffice for these processes that Elia receives a single Injection Nomination, a single Offtake Nomination and a single BRP{FSP} Nomination per BRP and per quarter hour.44 For the Offtake/Injection Nominations, such a "Total Offtake"/"Total Injection" Nomination would reflect the expected total (aggregated) offtake/injection located in the Belgian zone and in the portfolio of the BRP in a given quarter hour.
 For the BRP{FSP} Nominations, already today a single Nomination is foreseen per BRP and per quarter hour. - 3.
 The only process where Elia requires nominations with more precise locational information relates to congestion management.
-More specifically, to enable more accurate congestion forecasting, it becomes increasingly important for Elia to receive forecasts of the expected offtake of individual demand facilities.
-Such forecasts could be provided by the BRP in the form of Offtake Nominations (as today) but could also be provided by the SA (and called MW Schedules). - Elia considers that the potential benefits of requesting intraday updates of the Offtake and Injection Nominations are at this point not sufficient to justify the high additional workload it requires from BRPs.
-A similar conclusion holds for the ID BRP{FSP} Nominations. - 5.
-Elia does currently not see a -clear benefit from requesting a submission of the Intraday Internal Commercial Trade Schedules before real time considering that this would come with a significant additional workload for BRPs while the value this information could potentially provide is highly limited.
+More specifically, to enable more accurate congestion forecasting, it becomes increasingly important for Elia to receive forecasts of the expected offtake of individual demand facilities45.
+Such forecasts could be provided by the BRP in the form of Offtake Nominations (as today) but could also be provided by the SA (and called MW Schedules). - 4.
+Elia considers that the potential benefits of requesting intraday updates of the Offtake and Injection Nominations are at this point not sufficient to justify the high additional workload it requires from BRPs.
+A similar conclusion holds for the ID BRPssp Nominations. - 5.
+Elia does currently not see a clear benefit from requesting a submission of the Intraday Internal Commercial Trade Schedules before real time considering that this would come with a significant additional workload for BRPs while the value this information could potentially provide is highly limited.

-whether it should be the BRP that provides this information via the Offtake Nominations, or whether it should rather be the SA that submits schedules.
+offtake of individual demand facilities is an important element for increasing the efficiency of congestion management processes.
+A question that remains is whether it should be the BRP that provides this information via the Offtake Nominations, or whether it should rather be the SA that submits schedules.

-39 Note that in case the day-ahead balance obligation would be restored following an observed negative impact resulting from the relaxation of the day-ahead balance obligation, individual Nominations per Access Point/distribution system (as today) would remain necessary to be able to perform the contractual check in the most accurate way.
+Note that in case the day-ahead balance obligation would be restored following an observed negative impact resulting from the relaxation of the day-ahead balance obligation, individual Nominations per Access Point/distribution system (as today) would remain necessary to be able to perform the contractual check in the most accurate way.
+This is discussed in Section 4.2.4 and follows from the conclusions of the study on the improvement of the quality of input data for congestion management that can be found on the Elia website.